alisw/alibuild/docs/troubleshooting.markdown

 Alternatively you can try to install it by hand by following the [instructions here](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).

+### Package branch was updated, but aliBuild does not rebuild it

+Some recipes specify branches in the `tag:` field instead of an actual tag.
+For such recipes, aliBuild must contact remote servers in order to determine what is the latest commit for that branch.
+Since this is a corner case and the operation is expensive and slow, it is off by default, and cached information is used instead.
+Try to ask aliBuild to update its cached information by using the `-u` or `--fetch-repos` switch.

 ### AliEn broken after building with aliBuild

 If you are migrating from other ALICE build instructions to use aliBuild